 Since the orbital poles lie 28.5 degrees from the celestial poles, any target located in two declination bands near +/- 61.5 degrees may be in the CVZ at some time during the 56-day HST orbital precession cycle.
 Some regions in these declination bands can be unusable during the part of the year when the sun is too close to the region.
 The number and duration of CVZ passages depend on the telescope orbit and target position, and may differ significantly from previous cycles.
 Use the Available Science Time and Orientation Tool accessible from the Two-Gyro Science Mode Web Page to determine the number of CVZ opportunities in Cycle 16 and their duration for a given target location.
+(Note that the CVZ Tables listed on the web for use in previous cycles are NOT valid in two-gyro mode.)
 The South Atlantic Anomaly (SAA; see Section 2.3.2) limits any uninterrupted observation to no more than 5-6 orbits.